-When completing Perm advertising requirements for both professional and non professional jobs there are an extensive list of steps that employers must accomplish in order to employ a person that is of foreign status in a United States Job.
-These steps are meant to provide american workers with the opportunity to see and apply for the job before any United States company seeks to hire a foreign employee.
+When completing PERM advertising requirements for both professional and non-professional jobs there is an extensive list of steps that employers must accomplish in order to employ a person that is of foreign status in a United States Job.
+These steps are meant to provide American workers with the opportunity to see and apply for the job before any United States company seeks to hire a foreign employee.

-The Department of Labor Mandates that proper steps must be met for both professional as well as non professional jobs.
-Depending on the type of j ob that a employee is needed for, there may be more or less steps.
-Non-professional Jobs which usually do not require degrees or advanced certifications are slightly less complicated and involve fewer steps.
+The Department of Labor Mandates that proper steps must be met for both professional as well as non-professional jobs.
+Depending on the type of job that an employee is needed for, there may be more or fewer steps.
+Non-professional Jobs that usually do not require degrees or advanced certifications are slightly less complicated and involve fewer steps.

 Mandatory perm Advertising requirement steps for Non-Professional Jobs.